Avesta03/All-Arduino-Builds/README.md

 Note: the files here are meant for the dedicated Arduino IDE and so you will see quite a few error messages everywhere.

 Zum Erfolg!

+Other External Hardware Used:
+- ESP8266 ESP-01S Wi-Fi Module